ObjectProfile/Roassal3/Chart.md

 Here is another tutorial for [Roassal3](https://github.com/ObjectProfile/Roassal3).

 What you will learn in this tutorial:
-- create and visualize a chart from a given set of numbers found in a CSV file
+- the essential features of Chart, the Roassal component to draw charts;
-- parse a CSV file using `DataFrame`
+- create and visualize a chart from a given set of numbers found in a CSV file;

-The problem we will solve in this tutorial is: _how to draw a chart from a set of values found in a CSV file_
+- parse a CSV file using `DataFrame`.

 The topic of this tutorial is charting.
 It will gently introduce the charting library Roassal3 offers through some contrivied example at first, and then visualize a real dataset.